88-degrees/Book-of-Changes/appendix02s1.md

 <a id="fr_202"/>[XIII](#fn_202).
 (The trigrams **☰** **☲** for) heaven and fire form [**䷌ Tóng Rén**](e5908ce4babatongren.md).
 The superior man, in accordance with this), distinguishes things according to their kinds and classes.

-1. '(The representative of) the union of men is just issuing from his gate:' -- who will blame him?
+1. '*(The representative of) the union of men is just issuing from his gate*:' -- who will blame him?

-2. '(The representative of) the union of men appears in relation with his kindred:' -- that is the path to regret.
+2. '*(The representative of) the union of men appears in relation with his kindred:*' -- that is the path to regret.

-3. 'He hides his arms in the thick grass:' -- because of the strength of his opponent.
-'For three years he makes no demonstration:' -- how can he do anything?
+3. '*He hides his arms in the thick grass:*' -- because of the strength of his opponent. '*For three years he makes no demonstration*:' -- how can he do anything?

-4. 'He is mounted on his city-wall;' but yielding to the right, 'he does not proceed to make the attack (he contemplated).'
-(Where it is said),'There will be good fortune,' (that shows how) he feels the strait he is in, and returns to the rule of law.
+4. '*He is mounted on his city-wall*;' but yielding to the right, '*he does not proceed to make the attack (he contemplated)*.'
+(Where it is said),'*There will be good fortune*,' (that shows how) he feels the strait he is in, and returns to the rule of law.

-5. The first action of (the representative of) the union of men (here described) arises from his central position and straightforward character.
-'The meeting secured by his great host' intimates that the opponents of it have been overcome.
+5. The first action of (the representative of) the union of men (here described) arises from his central position and straightforward character. '*The meeting secured by his great host*' intimates that the opponents of it have been overcome.

-6. '(The representative of) the union of men appears in the suburbs:' -- his object has not yet been attained.
+6. '*(The representative of) the union of men appears in the suburbs*:' -- his object has not yet been attained.

 <a id="p-285"/>

 <a id="fr_203"/>[XIV](#fn_203).
-(The trigram **☰** for) heaven and (**☲** that of) fire above it form [**Dà Yǒu ䷍**](e5a4a7e69c89dayou.md) The superior man, in accordance with this, represses what is evil and gives distinction to what is good, in sympathy with the excellent Heaven-conferred (nature).
+(The trigram **☰** for) heaven and (**☲** that of) fire above it form [**䷍ Dà Yǒu**](e5a4a7e69c89dayou.md) The superior man, in accordance with this, represses what is evil and gives distinction to what is good, in sympathy with the excellent Heaven-conferred (nature).

-1. This first `NINE`, (undivided),of [**Dà Yǒu ䷍**](e5a4a7e69c89dayou.md) shows no approach to what is injurious.
+1. This first `NINE`, (undivided),of [**䷍ Dà Yǒu**](e5a4a7e69c89dayou.md) shows no approach to what is injurious.

-2. 'A large waggon with its load' refers to the (virtue) accumulated (in the subject of the line), so that he will suffer no loss (in the conduct of affairs).
+2. '*A large waggon with its load*' refers to the (virtue) accumulated (in the subject of the line), so that he will suffer no loss (in the conduct of affairs).

-3. 'A feudal prince presents his offerings to the son of Heaven:' -- a small man (in such a position) does (himself) harm.
+3. '*A feudal prince presents his offerings to the son of Heaven*:' -- a small man (in such a position) does (himself) harm.

-4. 'He keeps his great resources under restraint:' -- his wisdom discriminates clearly (what he ought to do).
+4. '*He keeps his great resources under restraint*:' -- his wisdom discriminates clearly (what he ought to do).

-5. 'His sincerity is reciprocated by all the others:' -- his sincerity serves to stir and call out what is in their minds.
-'The good fortune springing from a display of proper majesty' shows how they might (otherwise) feel too easy, and make no preparation (to serve him).
+5. '*His sincerity is reciprocated by all the others*:' -- his sincerity serves to stir and call out what is in their minds. '*The good fortune springing from a display of proper majesty*' shows how they might (otherwise) feel too easy, and make no preparation (to serve him).

+6. '*The good fortune attached to the topmost line of* [**䷍ Dà Yǒu**](e5a4a7e69c89dayou.md)' arises from the help of Heaven.

 <a id="p-286"/>

-6. 'The good fortune attached to the topmost line of [**Dà Yǒu ䷍**](e5a4a7e69c89dayou.md)' arises from the help of Heaven.

 <a id="fr_204"/>[XV](#fn_204).
-(The trigram **☷** for) the earth and (**☶** that of) a mountain in the midst of it form [**Qiān ䷎**](e8b0a6qian.md).
+(The trigram **☷** for) the earth and (**☶** that of) a mountain in the midst of it form [**䷎ Qiān**](e8b0a6qian.md).
 The superior man, in accordance with this, diminishes what is excessive (in himself), and increases where there is any defect, bringing about an equality, according to the nature of the case, in his treatment (of himself and others).

-1. 'The superior man who adds humility to humility' is one who nourishes his (virtue) in lowliness.
+1. '*The superior man who adds humility to humility*' is one who nourishes his (virtue) in lowliness.

-2. 'The good fortune consequent on being firm and correct, where the humility has made itself recognised, is owing to the possessor's having (the virtue) in the core of his heart.
+2. The good fortune consequent on being firm and correct, where the humility has made itself recognised, is owing to the possessor's having (the virtue) in the core of his heart.

-3. 'The superior man of (acknowledged) merit, and yet humble:' -- the myriads of the people will submit to him.
+3. '*The superior man of (acknowledged) merit, and yet humble:*' -- the myriads of the people will submit to him.

-4. 'One, whose action would be in every way advantageous, stirs up his humility the more:'(but in doing so) he does not act contrary to the (proper) rule.

-5. 'He may advantageously use the force of arms:' -- correcting, that is, those who do not submit.

 <a id="p-287"/>

+4. '*One, whose action would be in every way advantageous, stirs up his humility the more*:' (but in doing so) he does not act contrary to the (proper) rule.

+5. '*He may advantageously use the force of arms*:' -- correcting, that is, those who do not submit.

-6. 'His humility has made itself recognised:' -- (but) all his aims have not yet been attained.
+6. '*His humility has made itself recognised*:' -- (but) all his aims have not yet been attained.
 He may employ the force of arms, (but only) in correcting (his own) towns and state.'

 <a id="fr_205"/>[XVI](#fn_205).
-(The trigrams **☷** **☳** for) the earth and thunder issuing from it with its crashing noise form [**Yǜ ䷏**](e8b1abyu.md).
+(The trigrams **☷** **☳** for) the earth and thunder issuing from it with its crashing noise form [**䷏ Yǜ**](e8b1abyu.md).
 The ancient kings, in accordance with this, composed their music and did honour to virtue, presenting it especially and most grandly to God, when they associated with Him (at the service) their highest ancestor and their father.

 <a id="p-288"/>

-1. 'The (subject of the) first six proclaims his pleasure and satisfaction:' -- there will be evil; his wishes have been satisfied to overflowing.
+1. '*The (subject of the) first six proclaims his pleasure and satisfaction*:' -- there will be evil; his wishes have been satisfied to overflowing.

-2. '(He sees a thing) without waiting till it has come to pass; with his firm correctness there will be good fortune:' -- this is shown by the central and correct position (of the line).
+2. '*(He sees a thing) without waiting till it has come to pass; with his firm correctness there will be good fortune*:' -- this is shown by the central and correct position (of the line).

-3. 'He looks up (for favours), while he indulges the feeling of satisfaction; there will be occasion for repentance:' -- this is intimated by the position not being the appropriate one.
+3. '*He looks up (for favours), while he indulges the feeling of satisfaction; there will be occasion for repentance*:' -- this is intimated by the position not being the appropriate one.

-4. 'From him the harmony and satisfaction come; great is the success which he obtains:' -- his aims take effect on a grand scale.
+4. '*From him the harmony and satisfaction come; great is the success which he obtains*:' -- his aims take effect on a grand scale.

-5. '(The subject of) the fifth six has a chronic complaint:' -- this is shown by his being mounted on the strong (line).
-'He still lives on without dying:' -- he is in the central position, (and its memories of the past) have not yet perished.
+5. '*(The subject of) the fifth six has a chronic complaint*:' -- this is shown by his being mounted on the strong (line). '*He still lives on without dying*:' -- he is in the central position, (and its memories of the past) have not yet perished.

-6. 'With darkened mind devoted to the harmony and satisfaction (of the time),' as shown in the topmost (line): -- how can one in such a condition continue long?
+6. '*With darkened mind devoted to the harmony and satisfaction (of the time)*,' as shown in the topmost (line): -- how can one in such a condition continue long?

 <a id="p-289"/>

 <a id="fr_206"/>[XVII](#fn_206).
-(The trigram **☵** for the waters of) a marsh and (**☳** that for) thunder (hidden) in the midst of it form [**Suí ䷐**](e99a8fsui.md).
+(The trigram **☵** for the waters of) a marsh and (**☳** that for) thunder (hidden) in the midst of it form [**䷐ Suí**](e99a8fsui.md).
 The superior man in accordance with this, when it is getting towards dark, enters (his house) and rests.

-1. 'He is changing the object of his pursuit:' -- but if he follow what is correct, there will be good fortune.
-'He goes beyond (his own) gate to find associates:' -- he will not fail (in the method he pursues).
+1. '*He is changing the object of his pursuit*:' -- but if he follow what is correct, there will be good fortune. '*He goes beyond (his own) gate to find associates*:' -- he will not fail (in the method he pursues).

-2. 'He cleaves to the little boy:' -- he cannot be with the two at the same time.
+2. '*He cleaves to the little boy*:' -- he cannot be with the two at the same time.

-3. 'He cleaves to the man of age and experience:' -- by the decision of his will, he abandons (the youth) below.
+3. '*He cleaves to the man of age and experience*:' -- by the decision of his will, he abandons (the youth) below.

-4. 'He is followed and obtains adherents:' -- according to the idea (of the hexagram), this is evil.
-'He is sincere in his course:' -- showing his intelligence, and leading to achievement.
+4. '*He is followed and obtains adherents*:' -- according to the idea (of the hexagram), this is evil. '*He is sincere in his course*:' -- showing his intelligence, and leading to achievement.

-5. 'He is sincere in fostering what is excellent:' -- his position is correct and in the centre.
+5. '*He is sincere in fostering what is excellent*:' -- his position is correct and in the centre.

 <a id="p-290"/>

-6. 'The sincerity is firmly held and clung to, as shown in the topmost line:' -- (the idea of the hexagram) has reached its extreme development.
+6. '*The sincerity is firmly held and clung to, as shown in the topmost line*:' -- (the idea of the hexagram) has reached its extreme development.

 <a id="fr_207"/>[XVIII](#fn_207).
-(The trigram **☶** for) a mountain, and below it **☴** that for wind, form [**Gǔ ䷑**](e89b8agu.md).
+(The trigram **☶** for) a mountain, and below it **☴** that for wind, form [**䷑ Gǔ**](e89b8agu.md).
 The superior man, in accordance with this, (addresses himself to) help the people and nourish his own virtue.

 1. 'He deals with the troubles caused by his father:' -- he feels that he has entered into the work of his father.